AbinavCal/slack-checkoff/README.md

 ## Implementation
 1. Download the repo.
-2. Create a new project on Google Cloud Console.
-3. Ensure Google Sheets API v4 is enabled and create a Sheets API key.
-4. Save that key in a file *'api_key.json'* as **key**.
-5. Create a service account for the project, generate the service account credentials, and save it as *'credentials.json'*.
-6. Create a new Slack App and note the signing secret.
+2. Create a new Slack App and note the signing secret.
-7. Generate a bot token with permissions to view user profiles, interact with commands, write direct messages and view direct message histories.
+3. Register a bot token with permissions to view user profiles + emails, interact with commands, write direct messages and view direct message histories.
-8. Create a *'config.js'* file to save the project secret as **SLACK_SIGNING_SECRET** and privileged bot token as **SLACK_BOT_TOKEN**.
-9. Open the record-keeping Google Sheet and share it with the service account email.
+4. Create a new project on Google Cloud Console.
+5. Create a service account for the project, generate associated service account credentials, and save it as *'credentials.json'*.
+6. Ensure Google Sheets API v4 is enabled and create a Sheets API key.
-10. Copy the Google Sheet ID (alphanumeric string after /d/ in URL) into **sheet** in *'app.js'*.
+7. Get the Google Sheet ID (alphanumeric string after /d/ in URL) of the Google Sheet that will be used to store checkoff records.
+8. Collect the Slack member IDs of users who will be authorized to grant checkoffs *(Profile --> More ---> Copy Member ID)*.
+9. Create a *'config.js'* file to save key parameters.
+   a.
+Save the signing secret from (2) as  **SLACK_SIGNING_SECRET**.
+   b.
+Save the privileged bot token for your app from (3) as **SLACK_BOT_TOKEN**.
+   c.
+Save the Google Sheets API key from (6) as **key**.
+   d.
+Save the Google Sheet ID from (7)  as **sheet**.
+   e.
+Save the list of member IDs of authorized granters from (8) as **TAs**.
 10. Zip the repo contents.
+The only modifications should be the new *'credentials.json'* and  *'config.js'* files.
-12. Create a Cloud Function in Google Cloud Console (make sure to use the zip just created as the source code).
+11. Create a Cloud Function in Google Cloud Console (make sure to use the zip just created as the source code).
-13. Go back to the Slack App and use the Cloud Function URL with '/slack/events' appended to the end as the Interactivity URL.
+12. Go back to the Slack App and use the Cloud Function URL with '/slack/events' appended to the end as the Interactivity URL.
-14. Enable and create a new slash command, "/checkoff" with the Cloud Function URL with 'slack/events/checkoff' appended to the end as the Request URL.
+13. Enable and create a new slash command, "/checkoff" with the Cloud Function URL with 'slack/events/checkoff' appended to the end as the Request URL.
-15. Use the add-to-Slack button in the deploy folder to add the Slack App to your Slack Workplace
+14. Add the Slack App to your Slack workplace.
-16. Celebrate!
+15. Celebrate!

 This process is, as you can see, a bit complicated.
 If you want to implement this for your own purposes, you will no doubt run into opaque, hair-loss inducing errors.
 But you don't have to do it alone!
 I'm always down to help -- reach me at abinavrouthu@berkeley.edu and let's suffer together (:
 ## Known Bugs